architecture-first/boa-showcase/docs/programming/Vicinity-Features.md

 ![](images/boa-general-documentation-TODO.drawio.png)

-If an Actor has a problem communicating with an intended Actor it can place the request in a To-Do list.
+If an Actor has a problem communicating with an intended Actor it can place the message in a To-Do list.
-Another Actor of the same group will monitor the list and process the request instead.
+Another Actor of the same group will monitor the list and process the message instead.
 This strategy can help prevent message loss.

 ## Bulletin board